htm-community/nupic.audio/README.md

 Fluctuating towards;

-## A sparse, shiftable kernel method of signal representation

-Typically signal processing of audio signals involves Cepstral analysis, via lpc or discrete fourier transforms for example.
+Typically signal processing of audio signals involves Cepstral analysis, via linear predictive coding (LPC) or discrete fourier transforms, for example.
 One drawback of this approach is that the transform produces a linearly spaced representations of the signal.
 With humans able to reliably detect interaural time differences as small as 10 us, sampling dimensionality using Fourier or Wavelet transforms increases.

+## Domain transforms

+### Fourier

+### Wavelet (combine with previous?)

+### Constant-Q

+## Sparse shiftable kernel signal representation

 The signal <img src="docs/x(t).png"> is encoded with a set of kernel functions, <img src="docs/kernel_range.png">, that can be positioned arbitrarily and independently of time [1].